 Ever wondered why shampoo quickly turns into foam when mixed with water?
-The answer, for many supermarket shampoos, is the inclusion of chemical foaming agents like sodium lauryl sulfate and sodium dodecyl sulfate.
+The answer, for many supermarket shampoos, is the inclusion of chemical foaming agents like sodium lauryl sulfate and sodium laureth sulfate.

 Known as sulfates, these ingredients help shampoo mix into water, creating the foamy texture you get when you massage shampoo into your hair and scalp.
 Sulfates are commonly found in mass market shampoos, including most of the brands you’ll find in your local supermarket.

 At low concentrations, sulfates are considered safe to use.
-However, frequent use of products with a high concentration of sulfates has been linked to cell damage and excess stripping away of natural oils and hair proteins.
+However, frequent use of products with a high concentration of sulfates may contribute to cell damage and excess stripping away of natural oils and hair proteins.

 From a hair care perspective, this definitely isn’t a good thing.
 In this guide, we’ll look at how the most commonly used shampoo sulfates can affect your hair, as well as the key reasons why you should avoid shampoos that contain chemical sulfates.